ChicoAyo/ChicoAyo/README.md

 > **Status:** Finished
 >
 > **Description:** Development of a Continuous Integration and Continuous Delivery (CI/CD) architecture focused on automating the lifecycle of microservices-based applications.
-The core objective was to implement a Shift-Left Testing culture, moving quality validation to the early stages of the development cycle.Development of a Continuous Integration and Continuous Delivery (CI/CD) architecture focused on automating the lifecycle of microservices-based applications.
 The core objective was to implement a Shift-Left Testing culture, moving quality validation to the early stages of the development cycle.

 ---